lsst/dp0-3_lsst_io/data-products-dp0-3/heliolinc3d-tracklet-linking-orbit-fitting.rst

 After the full set of candidate linkages has been produced, they are culled and refined through orbit fitting and other analyses.
 The final product is a purified set of thousands of non-overlapping linkages, each of which has an orbit-fit with sub-arcsecond astrometric residuals.
-These linkages -- each constituting a probable new asteroid discovery -- are submitted to the `Minor Planet Center <https://minorplanetcenter.net>`_ (MPC) for confirmation and publication.
+These linkages -- each comprising a probable new asteroid discovery -- are submitted to the `Minor Planet Center <https://minorplanetcenter.net>`_ (MPC) for confirmation and publication.
 The tracklet linking and orbit fitting procedure is illustrated in the infographic provided above.